hitokiri-mata/katacoda-courses/kubernetes-chaos/litmus/step3-operator.md

 In the list, you see `litmus` as a new namespace.

+An operator is a custom Kubernetes controller that uses custom resources (CR) to manage applications and their components.
+The Litmus Operator is comprised of a few controllers maintaining the CRs.
 Check the Litmus CRDs have been created:

 `kubectl get crds | grep litmus`{{execute}}